UKPLab/emnlp2017-relation-extraction/README.md

 #### Notes

 - The web demo code is provided for information only.
 It is not meant to be run elsewhere.

-### Pre-trained models:
-* You can download the models that were used in the experiments [here](https://www.ukp.tu-darmstadt.de/fileadmin/user_upload/Group_UKP/data/wikipediaWikidata/EMNLP2017_DS_IG_relation_extraction_trained_models.zip)
-* We will soon make available updated models and will publish usage instructions

 #### Requirements:
 * Python 3.4